 Cats can also ingest parasites from eating grass which an animal has defecated on.
 Astonishingly, eggs can live in fecal matter in the environment for up to two years.

 The good news is that practically all intestinal parasites in cats are treatable.
+As cat stomach problems go, this is the one you have to worry about least.
 The hardest part can often be finding which parasite it is!

 Vets generally treat IBO with antibiotics.
 Yet, this may also wipe out the good bacteria and cause further problems down the line.
 So, it is crucial to target the ‘bad’ bacteria with specific forms of antibiotics.

-Probiotics also help to restore the normal balance of bacteria in your cats’ gut.
+Probiotics also help to restore the normal balance of bacteria in your cat’s gut, which will help guard against future cat stomach problems.
 With immediate treatment and care cases of IBO are often quickly resolved.

 Food allergies are common in cats, even kittens can develop food allergies.
-Whilst allergies aren’t life threatening, prolonged exposure to allergens is.
+Whilst cat food allergies aren’t life threatening, prolonged exposure to allergens is.

 So, if you think your cat is suffering from food allergies, seek a professional opinion.
 If you had a nut allergy and the only nutrition on offer were peanuts, you’d have no choice but to make yourself ill.
 This is what cats do every time they eat food containing their allergens.
 If in doubt, get a diagnosis.